 A Hollywood makeup artist in the early days of movies tells readers that the beauty of the silent-screen stars is more appearance than reality.

 The past confronts the future in this Rockwell painting of a joyous owner of a new TV (and the precariously perched antenna installer).

 These six American bike paths can offer you the ride you’re looking for, whether you want to see grand vistas, interesting wildlife, or local culture and history.

 For at-risk teens in violent neighborhoods, one young man is providing an alternative to despair.

 Even 100 years ago, our attitude toward educators left a lot to be desired.

-Following the 1963 March on Washington, some whites believed that progress was happening too quickly.
+Following the 1963 March on Washington, some believed that progress was happening too quickly.
 Dr. Martin Luther King Jr. gave this response in an article that appeared in the November 7, 1964, issue of The Saturday Evening Post.